Tommy Fleetwood wins Tour Championship for first PGA Tour title and FedEx Cup

 For all the hurt, he never lost hope.

-“Tomorrow might be my time, it might not,” he said Saturday evening before his third try going into the final round with no one in front him.
+“Tomorrow might be my time, it might not,” he said Saturday evening.
 “But I’ll still have a great time doing it.”

 It was his time, and he had a blast.

-Thousands of fans surrounded the 18th green at East Lake to watch the 34-year-old from England, all of them chanting, “Tommy!
-Tommy!
-Tommy!”
+Thousands of fans surrounded the 18th green at East Lake to watch the 34-year-old from England, all of them chanting his name.
 Justin Rose, who rallied past him to win two weeks ago, and Shane Lowry stuck around to share in his big moment.

 Fleetwood removed his cap when he tapped in for par, looked to the cloudy sky and let those long locks flow as he let out a yell.

-“This wasn’t the most comfortable I’ve been,” Fleetwood said with a smile.
+“This wasn’t the most comfortable I’ve been,” Fleetwood said with that easy smile.
 “I feel like I’ve had a great attitude throughout it all. ...
 I’m so happy I got it done.”

-He started the final round tied for the lead with Cantlay, the FedEx Cup champion from 2021 searching for his first win in three years.
-Cantlay made bogey on the first, three-putted for double bogey on the second and suddenly was four behind.
+Cantlay, who closed with a 71 to share second place with Russell Henley (69), never went away even after his rough start.

 The last big hurdle was the 218-yard 15th to a peninsula green, where Fleetwood went in the water Saturday and made double bogey.
 This time he managed a bogey and didn’t miss a step the rest of the way in finishing at 18-under 262.